 RUOKTOT – The Travelling Exhibition

 RUOKTOT - The Return of the Sámi Drums is the 50th anniversary exhibition of Sámiid Vuorká-Dávvirat - The Sámi Museum in Karasjok, established in 1972.
-This travelling exhibition is on display at Ájtte museum in Jåhkåmåhkke (Jokkmokk, Sweden) from January 31 to May 18, 2024.
+This travelling exhibition is on display at Nordlansmuseet in Bådåddjo/Bodø, in collaboration with Árran.
+The exhibition is on display from 08.11.24 until 09.02.25.

 The traveling exhibition